Get Started With Custom Metadata Types in Salesforce

 Best Practices for Custom Metadata Types:

-Custom Metadata Types (CMDTs) in Salesforce offer a powerful way to extend the platform’s metadata model, allowing you to create custom sets of data that are customizable, deployable, and upgradeable.
-Here are some best practices for working with Custom Metadata Types:
+Custom Metadata Types (CMDTs) in Salesforce offer a powerful way to extend the platform’s metadata model, allowing you to create custom sets of data that are customisable, deployable, and upgradeable.
+Here are some best practices for working with custom metadata types:

 1. Plan Your Data Model Carefully:

-Just like with any data modeling exercise, start by planning your custom metadata types carefully.
-Think about the data you need to store and how it relates to your organization’s processes.
+Just like with any data modelling exercise, start by planning your custom metadata types carefully.
+Think about the data you need to store and how it relates to your organisation’s processes.
 This includes considering relationships between different metadata types and how they’ll be used in your organization.

 2. Consider Performance Implications: